1961 South African general election: Delimitation of electoral divisions

 The South Africa Act 1909 had provided for a delimitation commission to define the boundaries for each electoral division, for general roll voters in the four provinces.
 The representation by province, under the eleventh delimitation report of 1958, is set out in the table below.
 The figures in brackets are the number of electoral divisions in the previous (1953) delimitation.
 If there is no figure in brackets then the number was unchanged.

 This was only the second general election, in South African history, where the boundaries were unchanged from the previous election.

-Composition at the dissolution
+Composition at dissolution

 At the end of the 12th Parliament elected since the Union of 1910, when it was dissolved in 1961, the House of Assembly consisted of two groups of members.
 White voters were represented by 156 general roll members and coloured voters in Cape Province by four white MPs known at the time as Coloured Representative Members (CRM).

 The general election only affected the representatives of white voters.
 The other members were elected on a different date (see above).